-A more detailed synopsis of his research can be found here.
+A more detailed synopsis of his research can be found here, and his teaching philosophy can be found here.

 CV